-Does the school need to send the whole class home if the teacher becomes a confirmed case of COVID-19?
+Q. Do we need to send the whole class home if the teacher becomes a confirmed case of COVID-19?

-If a teacher or staff member becomes a confirmed case of COVID-19, Alberta Health Services' Public Health will work with the school community to identify close contacts and ensure that they follow the appropriate quarantine restrictions.
+A: If a teacher or staff member becomes a confirmed case of COVID-19, Alberta Health Services Public Health will work with the school community to identify close contacts and ensure that they follow the appropriate quarantine restrictions.
 The specific details of the case will determine who is considered to be a close contact.

-How many confirmed cases in a single school will result in closure of the school?
+Q: How many confirmed cases in a single school will result in closure of the school?

-Anyone confirmed case will result in an investigation by Alberta Health Services Public Health.
+A: Any one confirmed case will result in an investigation by Alberta Health Services Public Health.
 It is likely with a single case that exposure is limited to a single class or group.
-Closures of specific classes, cohorts, or schools may occur depending on the outcome of an investigation.
+Closures of specific classes, cohorts or schools may occur dependent on the outcome of an investigation.
 Public health measures for outbreak management are at the discretion of the Zone Medical Officer of Health (MOH); decisions on the need for alternative instructional delivery plans or school closures will be made by the Government in conjunction with local officials.

-What does the school administration do if a staff member or parent/guardian of a student/child calls the school to say they/the student or child are COVID-19 positive and the school has not been previously notified by AHS?
+Q: What does the school administration do if a staff member or parent/guardian of a student/child calls the school to say they/the student or child are COVID-19 positive and the school has not been previously notified by AHS?

-AHS receives all of the case notifications directly from the lab.
+A: Alberta Health Services (AHS) receives all of the case notifications directly from the lab.
 If there is a confirmed case in a school, the school will be contacted by AHS.
 It is not necessary to contact AHS to confirm.
 The appropriate individuals and schools will be notified.
-Parents and staff with general inquiries can call Health Link at 8-1-1 or visit the AHS website.
+Parents and staff with general inquiries can be directed to call Health Link at 811 or can visit the Alberta Health Services website: https://albertahealthservices.ca/info/Page6410.aspx